Uranium mining by country: Russia

 The World Nuclear Association states that Russia has known uranium deposits of 500,000 tonnes and planned to mine 11,000 to 12,000 tonnes per year from deposits in the South Urals, Western Siberia, and Siberia east of Lake Baikal, by 2010.

-The Russian nuclear industry underwent an overall restructuring process during 2007.
+The Russian nuclear industry underwent an overall restructuring process in 2007.
 The production was high as almost 4,000 tons of tU3O8 (8.8 million pounds) from three operating mines in 2007.
 Atomredmetzoloto reported that the Priargunsky mine yielded 3,538 tonnes (7.8 million pounds) in 2007, a slight decline from the 3,719 tonnes (8.2 million pounds) reported by TVEL in 2006.
 At the Dalur (Dolmatovskoye) and Khiagda ISR mines, production of 412 tonnes (910,000 pounds) and 30 tonnes (68,000 pounds), respectively, was reached in 2007.
 Both ISR projects are expected to increase production steadily through 2015.

 Uzbekistan

-In Uzbekistan, the Navoi Mining & Metallurgy Combinat reportedly produced 2,721 tonnes U3O8 or tU3O8 (6 million pounds) from its Nurabad, Uchkuduk and Zafarabad in-situ recovery facilities.
+In Uzbekistan, the Navoi Mining and Metallurgical Company reportedly produced 2,721 tonnes of U3O8 or tU3O8 (6 million pounds) from its Nurabad, Uchkuduk and Zafarabad in-situ recovery facilities.

 Mongolia

-Mongolia has reserves of uranium approximating 41,521 tonnes total.
+Mongolia has reserves of uranium approximating 41,521 tonnes in total.
 A single mine at Mardai was operated between 1989 and 1995, producing 2,400 tonnes of uranium per year.
 No uranium mining is being undertaken in Mongolia in 2021, though mines are being planned.

 Australia

-Production in Australia rose significantly to 10,115 tU3O8 (22.3 million pounds) in 2007 from 9,000 tonnes (19.7 million pounds) in 2006, securing its position as the second largest uranium producing country, most of the production gain coming from increased operational performance and an increase in the grade of the ore mined.
+Production in Australia rose significantly to 10,115 tU3O8 (22.3 million pounds) in 2007 from 9,000 tonnes (19.7 million pounds) in 2006, securing its position as the second largest uranium producing country, most of the production gain coming from increased operational performance and increase in the grade of the ore mined.

 Australia has the world's largest uranium reserves, 24% of the planet's known reserves.
 The majority of these reserves are located in South Australia with other important deposits in Queensland, Western Australia and the Northern Territory.

 The Olympic Dam mine run by BHP in South Australia is combined with mining of copper, gold, and silver, and has reserves of global significance.
 There are currently three operating uranium mines in Australia, and several more have been proposed.
-The expansion of Australia's uranium mines was supported by the Gillard Government.
+The expansion of Australia's uranium mines was supported by the Gillard government.
 The Australian Labor Party abandoned its long-standing and controversial "no new uranium mines" policy in April 2007.
 One of the more controversial proposals was Jabiluka, to be built surrounded by the World Heritage listed Kakadu National Park.
 The existing Ranger Uranium Mine is also surrounded by the National Park, as the mine area was not included in the original listing of the park.

 Uranium mining and export and related nuclear issues have often been the subject of public debate, and the anti-nuclear movement in Australia has a long history.